 Do not shut off the generator without removing the load first, or the motor will be demagnetized and will have to be "flashed" as shown in the "No Electricity" section.

-As the electrical load increases, the voltage will drop.
-Some experimentation with loads should be done to determine when the voltage reaches a brownout level of about 105 volts.
+As the electrical load increases, voltage drops.
+Conduct some experimentation with loads to determine when the voltage reaches a brownout level of about 105 volts.

-The motor/generator described here is capable of generating lethal currents.
-Always shut the motor down and discharge the capacitor before working on the circuit.
+The motor-generator described is capable of generating lethal currents.
+Always shut the motor down, remove its power source and discharge the capacitor before working on the circuit.